 In addition, there are several medications that are designed to reduce inflammation that may help, including:

 Phototherapy for eczema

 Phototherapy, which uses ultraviolet light waves directed at the skin, is a second-line treatment strategy.
-That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms of AD.
-Phototherapy is sometimes used as a maintenance therapy in people with chronic AD.8
+That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms.
+Phototherapy is sometimes used as a maintenance therapy in people with chronic atopic dermatitis.8